rohit-khanna/XT-Core/HTML-CSS-RWD/use case/README.md

 Create Home page of [Agoda](https://www.agoda.com)as a Responsive web design.
 The content is Static.

 ### 6. UC6-> RWD Tours Website
-MOdify the Sapient Tours into a responsive web design.
+Modify the Sapient Tours into a responsive web design.

 ### 7. UC7-> Table Layout-Temperature records
 Use of table layout to create  a temperature record.